petersatsuse/azure-compute-docs/articles/virtual-machines/compare-compute-products.md

 | Virtual Machines | Virtual Machine Scale Sets | Compute Fleet  |
 | --- | --- | --- |
- Manually deploy each standalone VM into a single availability zone.
-To boost uptime, place one or more VMs into each eligible availability zone | Automatically deploy and spread VMs into one (or more) availability zones to boost resilience and uptime | Automatically deploy and distribute VMs across multiple availability zones.
+Deploy individual VMs, each assigned to an availability zone.
+To boost uptime, place one or more VMs per availability zone. | Automatically deploy and spread VMs into one (or more) availability zones to boost resilience and uptime | Automatically deploy and distribute VMs across multiple availability zones.
 Choose specific zones, all eligible zones, or all eligible zones within a given region.

 ---